 The US government was there during the massive debacle in Iraq.
 From this perspective, the US caused the Islamic State in Iraq.
 The Bush administration also allowed Iraqi extremist organizations to form.
 Petty political and strategic goals overrode professional judgments.
 The US never provided enough money for Iraq’s rebuilding.
 The Americans failed to make Iraq a representative democracy.

 The sectarian gap widened.
 Many empirically-based intelligence reports were disregarded.
 For decades, the Bush administration’s vanity and hubris plagued Iraq and other nations.
 The Bush administration’s hubris caused ISIS to arise and cause immense harm to Iraqi and Middle Eastern cultures.

 After the Iraq war, AQI, which became ISIS, and other armed organizations formed.
 AQI first attacked the US-led coalition forces in Iraq but eventually switched to fighting the Iraqi government and Shia organizations.
 Disaffected Sunnis who felt alienated by the new Shia-dominated administration supported the organization.

 Certain circumstances led to Iraqi terrorism.
-After Saddam Hussein was overthrown by the US invasion, new Iraqi leaders established a new government.
+The US invasion overthrew Saddam Hussein, and new Iraqi leaders established a new government.
 First, the Iraqi Baath Party ban was crucial.
 The party controlled Iraq for a long time.
 The US constructed a new political framework for Iraq after a vast political vacuum.
 The Iraqi professional military bar followed.
 After the military disbanded, hundreds of professional soldiers had no alternative source of income.

 Iraq quickly descended into a deadly civil war